openvocab/loomio-api-proposal/README.md

 The 'Central Hub' strategy puts the onus of connecting and writing translation layers on the other apps that want your data!

-Clearly, this is only viable if your app is a market leader and controls access to desirable data.
+Clearly this is only viable if your app is a market leader and controls access to desirable data.
 Twitter, Facebook and other well-known apps have succesfully used this strategy to create a surrounding 'spoke and hub' network of apps.
 The bones of this strategy is quite simple:

 	1. Become a market leader.
 	2. Maintain a useful, easy-to-use API.